 The California towhee (Melozone crissalis) is a bird of the family Emberizidae, native to the coastal regions of western Oregon and California in theLEARN MORE

-The belted kingfisher (Megaceryle alcyon) is a large, conspicuous water kingfisher, the only member of that group commonly found in the northern UniteLEARN MORE
+The Belted Kingfisher (Megaceryle alcyon) is a large, conspicuous water kingfisher in North AmericaLEARN MORE

 The most common culinary species is the Indian fig opuntia (O. ficus-indica).
 Most culinary uses of the term "prickly pear" refer to this species.
 PriLEARN MORE